 Two main types of incidents to report

-To prepare for proper incident reporting we need categorize incidents into two very different types that can occur in any organisation.
+To prepare for proper incident reporting, we need to categorize incidents into two very different types that can occur in any organisation.
 Each is covered by its own ISO standard:

 ISO 45001: Health, Safety and Environment (HSE) incidents